 Moving into a new home is an exciting time.
-That is, until you discover a problem the seller never informed you about.
-State and federal law requires sellers to disclose certain information about the property to buyers.
+That is until you discover a problem the seller never informed you about.
+State and federal law require sellers to disclose certain information about the property to buyers.

 Robinson & Henry, P.C. has a team of real estate attorneys and civil litigators who may be able to recover damages or provide the restitution you deserve for the seller’s failure to disclose a defect.

 Robinson & Henry, P.C. | Schedule your free initial assessment online or call (303) 688-0944.

 Failure to Disclose Defects